tofarr/persisty/README.md

 Add remote http support

 Rate Limiting - Not Part of Core!
+But useful.

 Demo a distributed lock.